Boyle-Lab/SEMpl/README.md

 	Use compiler flags as provided in Makefile
 	Will use struct as opposed to class for simplicity Will use public data members for simplicity of struct

+	Use assert(bool) to check REQUIRES clauses and for error checking More comments

 #Notes

+12-1-2016
+Appropriate interface found, will need to eventually test.

+Also found appropriate pv2sc library, sucessfully compiles, need to test

 11-16-2016
 In process of finding a C++/C interface for BigWig files/software, as opposed to attempting to rewrite perl module,